Skip to content

 Do not put the API key in the client-side tracker.
 The tracker uses the public project token only.

-If you use the official CLI, it provides two local auth convenience commands around the API key:
+If you use the official CLI, it provides browser-approved local auth helpers:

-• npx @agent-analytics/cli logout clears the saved local CLI auth.
+• npx --yes @agent-analytics/[email protected] logout clears the saved local CLI auth.

 If you set AGENT_ANALYTICS_API_KEY in your shell environment, the CLI will continue to use that env var even after logout until you unset it.